-NHS at 75: 'I felt lethargic, now I am having major surgery'
+NHS at 75: Robotic arms used in delicate colon surgery

 - Published

-A woman who told her GP about feeling lethargic has spoken about how she was to undergo major surgery to have part of her colon removed.
+A woman who told her GP about feeling lethargic has undergone major surgery to have part of her colon removed.

 Patricia McDonald, 77, of Coggeshall in north Essex, began to feel something was not right in April.